Accenture/mercury/README.md

 If you want digital decoupling, this is the technology that you should invest 30 minutes of your time to try it out.

 The pre-requisites are very minimal.
-The foundation technology requires only Java 1.8 JDK or above (Oracle or OpenJDK) and the Maven build system ("mvn").
+The foundation technology requires only Java 1.8 JDK (Oracle or OpenJDK) and the Maven build system ("mvn").
 Docker/Kubernetes are optional.
 The application modules that you create using the Mercury framework will run in bare metal, VM and any cloud environments.

 This project is created by architects and computer scientists who have spent years to perfect software decoupling, scalability and resilience, high performance and massively parallel processing,